Biden declares the Covid pandemic ‘is over’

 Mr Biden also hit out at his predecessor, Donald Trump, for having hoarded more than 100 highly classified documents at his Palm Beach, Florida beach club.

-Asked about his reaction to a FBI evidentiary photograph depicting multiple classified documents strewn about on the floor Mr Trump’s office at his Mar-a-Lago club, Mr Biden said he thought to himself: “How could that possibly happen — how ... anyone could be that irresponsible”.
+Asked about his reaction to an FBI evidentiary photograph depicting multiple classified documents strewn about on the floor of Mr Trump’s office at his Mar-a-Lago club, Mr Biden said he thought to himself: “How could that possibly happen — how... anyone could be that irresponsible”.

 “And I thought: What data was in there that may compromise sources and methods?
-By that I mean names of people who helped ... et cetera.
+By that I mean names of people who helped... et cetera.
 And it’s just — totally irresponsible,” he said.

 But Mr Biden stressed that he would not be involved in any decision to prosecute Mr Trump for hoarding the documents, which are by law federal government property.

 He also said he does not know what is contained in the documents because he does not want to “get [himself] in the middle of whether or not the Justice Department should move or not move on certain actions they could take”.

 Register for free to continue reading